apache/apisix-website/website/blog/2021/06/03/firsthand-experience-with-apache-apisix-shared-by-student-participants-in-ospp-2020.md

 ![join opensource](https://static.apiseven.com/202108/1630546703021-d63457b1-4068-45da-8bde-aa9c708c6793.png)

-**Shuyang**: Before I got involved with APISIX last year, I had no knowledge of the technology stacks required for the project, including Lua, OpenResty, etcd, and even API gateways, but I got up to speed very quickly.
+**Shuyang**: Before I got involved with APISIX last year, I knew nothing about the technology stacks required for the project, including Lua, OpenResty, etcd, and even API gateways, but I got up to speed very quickly.
 I was able to run a few demos with the help of the documentation, and I was able to get started with Lua in half a day.
 Here I'd like to share with you two must-have materials for new OpenResty learners, namely a free e-book and a series of paid courses on the GeekTime App, both created by WEN Ming, the PMC Chair of Apache APISIX.
 These two materials did help me a lot.

 **Q: What is your biggest takeaway from being a part of the Apache APISIX project?**